GEOS-ESM/CARMA/CARMA/interfaces/README.md

 ## List of interfaces and related python drivers
 Below is a list of Fotran interfaces and their related python drivers:
+- carma_column_sulfate.F90: the simplest column model with only pure sulfate
+    - parma_column_sulfate.py: the python interface for running the sulfate column model.
+The main method of this file allows you to run this model with `python parma_column_sulfate.py`.
+    - parma_column_sulfate_analysis.py: an example for reading the output of this model.
+- carma_column_dust.F90: a column with a pure sulfate group and a mixed group with a dust element and a sulfate element.
+    - parma_column_dust.py: the python interface for running the dust column model.
+The main method of this file allows you to run this model with `python parma_column_dust.py`.
+    - parma_column_dust_analysis.py: an example for reading the output of this model.
 - carma_box.F90: A box model interface for a single group, single element.
     - parma_box.py: Simple python script to drive carma_box.F90 based on stratospheric aerosol.